 Our application is conveniently located online for you to complete at your own pace.
 There is a $50, non-refundable fee.

-Please write an essay (four to five pages, double-spaced) indicating why you are seeking the Doctor of Liberal Studies degree program.
+Please write an essay (four to five pages, double-spaced) indicating why you are seeking acceptance into the Doctor of Liberal Studies degree program.
 To strengthen your essay, it is recommended that you identify possible faculty members, courses, or areas of study within the program as well as across the University, that could support your anticipated thesis proposal.

 Two Academic Papers